Beauty lovers and retail experts hail first Sephora store on island of Ireland

 Beauty lovers and retail experts have hailed the opening of the first Sephora store on the island of Ireland as “fantastic”.

-Shoppers queued around the Victoria Square shopping complex in Belfast on Thursday morning hours ahead of the store’s 1pm opening time.
+Shoppers queued around the Victoria Square in Belfast on Thursday morning hours ahead of the store’s 1pm opening time.

+The shopping centre almost came to a stop as queues of shoppers from across Ireland grew, with the crowd numbering an estimated 1,800.

+Belfast Lord Mayor Tracy Kelly, content creators including Annalivia McGivern, Billykiss Azeez and Kayleigh Trappe and Harley Street dermatologist and skincare brand founder Dr Sam Bunting, from nearby Donaghadee, Co Down, were among special guests who previewed the store.

 It is the beauty retailer’s first opening in the UK in 2026, and its 13th UK store to date.